SurekhaBerlin/Walmart-Sales-Data-Analysis-Sample/README.md

 **Sales

-1.Number of sales made in each time of the day per weekday 2.Which of the customer types brings the most revenue?
+1. Number of sales made in each time of the day per weekday
+2. Which of the customer types brings the most revenue?
-3.Which city has the largest tax percent/ VAT (Value Added Tax)?
+3. Which city has the largest tax percent/ VAT (Value Added Tax)?
-4.Which customer type pays the most in VAT?
+4. Which customer type pays the most in VAT?

 **Customer